Practice Areas

 Other Legal Concerns

-COVID-19.
+Contractors and construction firm owners may need assistance navigating through the uncharted legal territory caused in the wake of COVID-19.
 Christopher Weiss Attorney at Law, P.A. can provide legal assistance and guidance Our construction attorney in Florida can discuss other legal concerns you may have, such as loss of productivity claims, change orders, delays, notice requirements, record-keeping, employee termination, supply shortage issues, mechanic’s liens, and other issues you may be encountering.